 While there are many that are considered safe – there are some that should be avoided entirely, which we’ll discuss below.
 Let’s dive in!

-- 3. Smell essential oils directly during pregnancy
+- Benefits of using essential oils during pregnancy

 - Essential oils for morning sickness